How Our Small Business Loans Work

 For our standard small business loans, there are no minimum credit scores for consideration.
 Please note, for Disaster Loans specifically the California IBank requires a minimum credit score of 550.
 Your business should be profitable and/or generating revenue at the time you apply.
 It’s ideal if your businesses can show at least 6 months of ongoing profitability, but it’s not required.

 What Kinds Of Small Business Loans Are Available?

-Pacific Community Ventures offers small business loans and microloans in amounts from $10,000 to a maximum of $200,000.
+Pacific Community Ventures offers small business loans and microloans up to $200,000.

 Some example small business loan purposes include: